In consultation documents published today, HMRC have outlined the details of its digital tax strategy.

 - Business Income Tax: Simplified Cash Basis for Unincorporated Property Businesses – This consultation considers the extension of cash basis accounting to landlords.

-- Making Tax Digital: Voluntary Pay As You Go – This consultation: looks at options for business customers covered by the requirement for digital record-keeping to make and manage their voluntary payments; considers how voluntary payments will be allocated across a customer’s different taxes; and explores the best way of dealing with the repayment of voluntary payments.
+- Making Tax Digital: Voluntary Pay As You Go – This consultation: looks at options for business customers covered by the requirement for digital record-keeping to make and manage their payments; considers how they will be allocated across a customer’s different taxes; and explores the best way of dealing with the repayment of them.
 It also broaches the opportunity regular updating provides to make earlier repayments of withheld taxes.

 - Making Tax Digital: Tax Administration – The consultation covers aspects of the tax administration framework that need to change to support Making Tax Digital.
 It also sets out proposals to align aspects of the tax administration framework across taxes, including the simplification of late filing and late payment sanctions.